 Individual member benefits include:

-- 50% off your first address sign
+- 50% off your first address sign (see below for details)

 - Discounts from tree service providers (see our directory) with your membership card (given the price of tree services a 10% discount can pay for multiple years of membership)